Clarifai/old-docs/portal-guide/annotate/create-a-task.md

 # Create a Task

-{% embed url="https://youtu.be/7AQLsVq5RLQ" caption="Clarifai Labeler: Creating Tasks" %}
+{% embed url="https://youtu.be/7AQLsVq5RLQ" caption="Clarifai Scribe: Creating Tasks" %}

 Tasks enable you delegate labeling jobs to your team.